Internet Explorer Temporary Internet Files

 Thank You very much, Adrian, for your contribution.

 I agree it is good practice to clear out your Temporary Internet Files once in a while as performance can be hit and errors can start to creep into your web browsing experience.

-WaterFox is an optimised FireFox web browser for 64-bit computers where several settings on the Autoconfig file have been changed.
+Waterfox is an optimized Firefox web browser for 64-bit computers where several settings on the Autoconfirm file have been changed.

 Performance definitely improves with these changes, but also increase the risk of errors occurring when web browsing.

 Join in and write your own page!
 It's easy to do.
 How?
 Simply click here to return to Computer-Help (The eComputerZ Visitor Forum).